nwg-piotr/sgtk-menu/README.md

 This project is an attempt to create a launcher, that behaves decently on **sway**, but also on other WMs / DEs.
 For what I managed to test so far, see the [Compatibility chart](https://github.com/nwg-piotr/sgtk-menu/wiki/Compatibility-chart).

-**sgtk-menu uses `pygobject` to create a themeable, searchable, gtk3-based system menu w/ some optional features:**
+**sgtk-menu uses `pygobject` to create a themeable, searchable, gtk3-based system launchers w/ some optional features:**

 - `.desktop` entries-based system menu;
 - search box to find what you need quickly;